 Revenue Recognition, Product Warranty and Extended Maintenance Contracts.
-Revenue related to the Company's 3-D measurement equipment is recognized on the shipping date, as the Company considers the earnings process substantially complete as of the shipping date.
-Revenue from sales of software only is not recognized unless remaining obligations under the sales agreement are insignificant.
-Revenues related to extended maintenance plans, which include hardware warranties and software upgrades, are recognized ratably over the period services are performed.
+Revenue related to the Company's 3-D measurement equipment is recognized upon shipment.
+Extended maintenance plan revenues are recognized ratably over the period services are performed.
 The Company warrants its products against defects in design, materials and workmanship for one year.
 A provision for estimated future costs relating to warranty expenses is recorded when products are shipped.
 Costs relating to extended maintenance plans are recognized as incurred.